 New Zealand's alert level system, based on Singapore's DORSCON colour-coded alert level system, had been thrown together in less than a week.
 This frantic work came after news out of the United Kingdom showed central elements of New Zealand's influenza pandemic action plan - the key government contingency document designed to deal with virulent disease outbreaks - was a recipe for disaster if applied to Covid-19.

 The old plan moved one-way through four stages as a disease spread, culminating in "mitigation" - effectively throwing in the towel - when prevention efforts, including contact tracing and border and movement restrictions, were abandoned in favour of a single-minded focus on tertiary care at hospitals.

-It was this sort of plan that informed UK Prime Minister Boris Johnson's initial and botched response to Covid and led to the Britain's National Health Service become quickly overwhelmed.
+It was this sort of plan that informed UK Prime Minister Boris Johnson's initial and botched response to Covid and led to Britain's National Health Service quickly become overwhelmed.
 It was also the plan New Zealand had been working from.

 Juliet Gerrard, the prime minister's science adviser, says countries who planned in anticipation of illnesses with relatively high-fatality rates and longer incubation periods like Sars - Taiwan and Singapore, for instance - were achieving far better results in tackling Covid than countries in Europe who had girded themselves against something like influenza.

 "We had the benefit of time and could see what was working - and we could see that anyone who had a flu plan wasn't doing very well at all," she says.

 Even with this sudden change of plan, the decision to enter lockdown on March 23 was close-run.